nextflow-io/nextflow/docs/ignite.rst

 .. danger::
   This feature has been phased out and is no longer supported as of version 22.01.x.

-Nextflow can be be deployed in a *cluster* mode by using `Apache Ignite <https://ignite.apache.org/>`_, an in-memory data-grid and clustering platform.
+Nextflow can be deployed in a *cluster* mode by using `Apache Ignite <https://ignite.apache.org/>`_, an in-memory data-grid and clustering platform.

 Apache Ignite is packaged with Nextflow itself, so you won't need to install it separately or configure other third party